• Skip to primary navigation

 OUWG enters its 30th year at a time when wild spaces and species are increasingly under threat.
 We aim to inspire new generations to enjoy and continue to nurture this beautiful and increasingly rare wild space on our doorstep for decades to come.

-Our plans for our 30th anniversary year include:
+Our plans for our fourth decade include:

 • A slow-worm ‘highway’ to be developed on site to provide essential routes for this protected species